 Rune setup: 3 Life + 1 Stamina (4 slots), 4 Life + 2 Stamina (6 slots)

 When to use: Pure tanks like VoltaiK, Lord Nebotus, Warmaster Thde.
-Also works on self-healing supports that need to survive.
+Also works on self-healing supports.

 Denier/Controller Build

-Goal: Act first, lock down the enemy team before they can act.
+Goal: Act first and lock down the enemy team.

 Rune setup: 3 Speed + 1 Mana (4 slots), 4 Speed + 2 Mana (6 slots)

-When to use: Any monster whose primary role is applying status effects or controlling enemy actions.
-Speed is king in PvP — the fastest denier often determines the winner.
+When to use: Any monster applying status effects or controlling enemy actions.
+Speed is king in PvP.

 Support/Healer Build